rounakdey/FastSparseGRM/README.md

 Step 4.
 Run PCA

     R  CMD BATCH --vanilla '--args --prefix.in <prefix.bedfile> --file.unrels <output.unrelated> --prefix.out <output.pca> --no_pcs <no_pcs: default 20> --num_threads <n_cpus> --no_iter <no_iter: default 10>' runPCA_wrapper.R runPCA.Rout
+**If there is a variant present in the BED file that is monomorphic in the unrelated samples, then the PCA step will throw an error.
+We suggest using some MAC or MAF-based filtering on the BED file before running this PCA step.
+Keeping only common variants (MAF > 0.01, or 0.05 for smaller sample-size) in the BED file is recommended.**

 Step 5.
 Calculate Sparse GRM

     R CMD BATCH --vanilla '--args --prefix.in <prefix.bedfile> --prefix.out <output.sparseGRM> --file.train <output.unrelated> --file.score <output.pca> --file.seg <output.king> --num_threads <n_cpus> --no_pcs <no_pcs: default 20> --block.size <block.size: default 5000> --max.related.block <max.related.block: default 5000> --KINGformat.out <KINGformat.out: default FALSE> --degree <degree: default 4>' calcSparseGRM_wrapper.R calcSparseGRM.Rout

 ### Option 2.
 Run the entire pipeline with one wrapper function.
-The user has to specify the same memory and CPU threads for all the steps, and this option does not have the option to fine-tune every step of the computation. **This option is intended for smaller sample size, and is not suggested for very large dataset.**
+The user has to specify the same memory and CPU threads for all the steps, and this option does not have the option to fine-tune every step of the computation. **This option is intended for smaller sample-size, and is not suggested for very large dataset.**

     R CMD BATCH --vanilla '--args --prefix.in <prefix.bedfile> --prefix.in.unfiltered <prefix.unfiltered.bedfile> --prefix.out <output.sparseGRM> --KING.executable <king.executable.path: default king> --degree <degree: default 4> --num_threads <n_cpus> --divThresh <divThresh: default -0.02209709> --nRandomSNPs <nRandomSNPs: default 0> --file.include <file.include: default ""> --no_pcs <no_pcs: default 20> --no_iter <no_iter: default 10> --block.size <block.size: default 5000> --max.related.block <max.related.block: default 5000> --tempDir <tempDir: default /tmp> --deleteTemp <deleteTemp: default TRUE> --KINGformat.out <KINGformat.out: default FALSE>' runPipeline_wrapper.R runPipeline.Rout